Michael4170/PVEF-Core/Mission-Making.md

 `GameMode_PVEF_Conflict.et` already inherits vanilla `GameMode_Campaign.et` and already carries `PVEF_Manager`. **Do not add `PVEF_Manager` yourself** — one per world, and it is in the prefab.

+> **PVEF Core OVERRIDES the faction manager at that vanilla GUID.** That is how the faction lock works (USSR and FIA are set non-playable), and it is why you place the vanilla path and still get PvE behaviour.
+Be aware of the consequence: the override applies to **every** Conflict scenario on any server running PVEF Core, not just PVEF missions.
+Do not ship PVEF Core in a mod set alongside a PvP mod that needs a playable OPFOR.

 On the placed instance you set the victory threshold.
 PVEF Arland uses:

 ```